open-edge-platform/edge-microvisor-toolkit/design-proposals/README.md

 ## Help

-If you need help with this process, please contact the Project's mantainers contributors by posting to the [Discussions](https://github.com/open-edge-platform/edge-manageability-framework/discussions).
+If you need help with this process, please contact the project maintainers by posting to the [Discussions](https://github.com/open-edge-platform/edge-manageability-framework/discussions).

 To learn about contributing to Edge Microvisor Toolkit in general, see the [contribution guidelines](https://docs.openedgeplatform.intel.com/edge-microvisor-toolkit/3.0/docs/developer-guide/contribution/index.html).